virtual-labs/exp-magnetic-levitation-iitkgp/experiment/aim.md

 ### Aim of the experiment
-1. To study the PID control using Magnetic Levitation.
+1. Controlling the magnetic levitation control system using PID controller.